Explicit reciprocity laws for diagonal classes: higher level cases: The explicit reciprocity law

 For $\xi\in\{g,h'\}$, the class of $\gamma^*\res_Z(\omega^{\lrig}_{\xi,\nu-1})$ can be then described by the pair $(\omega_{\xi,\nu-1},P_\xi(\Phi_\infty)F^{\flat}_{\xi})$, where we view $\omega_{\xi,\nu-1}$ as a section of $\Fil^{\nu-1}\Hs_{\nu-2}\otimes\Omega^1\langle\DD\rangle$.

-Note that here we are implicitly using the fact that the Frobenius is horizontal with respect to the Gauss-Manin connection (as prescribed by definition of overconvergent $F$-isocrystal, cf. for instance \cite[Definition 3.13]{BDP2013}) to exhibit $P_\xi(\Phi_\infty)F_{\xi}^{\flat}$ as a (local) primitive of $P_\xi(\Phi_\infty)(\omega_{\xi,\nu-1})$.
+Note that here we are implicitly using the fact that the Frobenius is horizontal with respect to the Gauss--Manin connection (as prescribed by definition of overconvergent $F$-isocrystal, cf. for instance \cite[Definition 3.13]{BDP2013}) to exhibit $P_\xi(\Phi_\infty)F_{\xi}^{\flat}$ as a (local) primitive of $P_\xi(\Phi_\infty)(\omega_{\xi,\nu-1})$.

 The formalism of cup-product in finite polynomial cohomology (cf. \cite[p.
 37]{Bes2012}) shows that the cup product of the pairs $(\omega_{g,l-1},P_g(\Phi_\infty)F^{\flat}_{g})$ and $(\omega_{h',m-1},P_{h'}(\Phi_\infty)F^{\flat}_{h'})$ can be described by a pair $(\omega_{g,l-1}\otimes\omega_{h',m-1},\Xi'_{g,h'})$, where